Dr Melanie Wroth, Chief Clinical Advisor

 Sally Ross has extensive experience in public administration in health and community services including in complaints resolution, program management and delivery and human resources management.

 Prior to taking on her current role Sally was Director Complaints Operations for NSW/ACT for five years.
 Sally holds a Bachelor of Arts (Hons) and a Graduate Diploma in Communications.

 Emma Jobson, Executive Director Regulatory Policy and Performance

 Emma Jobson brings significant experience working across health and social services in policy design, program implementation and service delivery.

 She has over 10 years’ experience in senior roles in the Australian Public Service, including as State Manager of the NSW/ACT Office of the Department of Health where she led the implementation of aged care regulation, and health care programs across aged and primary health care.

 Most recently she has held national roles leading the design and implementation of regulation in aged care compliance.
 Emma has also held corporate leadership roles and brings expertise in organisational redesign, capacity building and change management.

-Emma has a Bachelor of Social Work (Hons) from the University of NSW.
+Emma has a Bachelor of Social Work (Hons) from the University of New South Wales.